Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 ## Chapter 21: The Resting Brain, Attention, and Consciousness

-- Attention: the ability to focus on one aspect of sensory input.
+- *Attention*: the ability to focus on one aspect of sensory input.
-- Consciousness: awareness of something.
+- *Consciousness*: awareness of something.
-- Resting state activity: the activity of the brain when nothing is happening.
+- *Resting state activity*: the activity of the brain when nothing is happening.
 - We expect that the resting activity varies randomly from person to person but this doesn’t seem to be the case.
 - Conclusions from resting brain activity
   - The areas that show decreased activity compared to the resting state are consistent when the nature of the task is changed.